7Eddie20/Rebuild/Basics/Data_Types/folder_summary.md

 - `fitness.cpp` : practiced boolean concepts
 - `bool.cpp` : practiced boolean
 - `flags.cpp` : AND &&, || OR, NOT !, practice
+- `sizeOf.cpp` : displays the size of 4 primitive data types and their modifier versions

 ## Bugs or Confusions Faced